samooyo/dslr/README.md

 The accuracy score of the program is 98.23%.

-## Usage
+## Usage :

 Create virtual envirement by running `python3 -m venv venv` then activate it with `source venv/bin/activate`

 Install all dependencies by running `pip install -r requirements.txt`

-Then :
+Then `python logreg_train.py` to train the algorithm and `python logreg_predict.py` for the prediction.

+Similarly all utilities can be used with :
 ```
+python utilities/describe.py
+python utilities/histogram.py
-python GradientDescent.py
+python utilities/scatter_plot.py
-python estimation.py
+python utilities/pair_plot.py
 ```

-In [files directory](files/) there are HTML files that can be opened directly from a browser to see all graphs.
+In [graphs directory](graphs/) there are HTML files that can be opened directly from a browser to see all graphs along with PNG.